In defence of grantwriters

 Grantmakers, you have your own language, policy you must adhere to, a grantmaking strategy.
 There is a whole micro-world within your organisation with its own culture.
 You're all over it because you live and breathe it every day in the workplace.
 You know the buzzwords, the buttons that must be pushed.
 You are absolutely across the difference between an outcome and an output because that is your job.

 The grant applicant's job, by comparison, is caring for the dying, saving an endangered species, providing childcare, ministering to the drug afflicted, fighting for a cause.
 Grantwriting is not their core role.
 Writing anything may be outside their job description.
-They may be able to articulate what they do and why it is so important, but it will more often than not be overly emotive or written with their own internal jargon that is externally indecipherable.
+They may be able to articulate what they do and why it is so important, but it will more often than not be overly emotive or written with their own internal jargon which is indecipherable to people outside their sector.
 It may be spoken from the heart, but without corresponding data, poorly written, and poorly conceived.

 Is this because they don't care about getting funding?
 Is it a reflection of haphazard and unprofessional internal processes?
 Is it because they are slapdash and disrespectful to the grantmaking process?
 Because they didn't bother to read and re-read your carefully constructed guidelines written in your internal language by you to meet your internal needs?
 Maybe.
 But most of the time it is because they are time-poor, and grantwriting is – once again – not their core role.